 The first thing an officer is looking out for is his or her safety.
 A driver should turn off the car, roll down the window, stay inside the car and put their hands on the steering wheel, or at least make it clear that there’s nothing in their hands and they aren’t reaching for anything.
 “The officer doesn’t know who you are,” said Cedric Alexander, CNN law enforcement analyst and the public safety director of DeKalb County, Georgia.

-a Hayward, California, police officer was killed during a traffic stop.
+Just this week a Hayward, California, police officer was killed during a traffic stop.